10 Best Free PDF to Word Converters in 2026: Tested and Ranked

 How accurate is free PDF to Word conversion in 2026?

-Formatting accuracy ranges from 75% to 96% across free tools in our April 2026 testing.
-LazyPDF scores 94%, Adobe Acrobat Online 96%, iLovePDF 89%, and PDF24 78%.
-Accuracy is highest for single-column text documents and lowest for complex multi-column layouts, heavy tables, and scanned documents requiring OCR character recognition.
+Formatting accuracy ranges from 75% to 96% across free tools in our May 2026 testing.
+LazyPDF scores 94% with 97% table cell alignment, Adobe Acrobat Online 96%, iLovePDF 89%, and PDF24 78%.
+Accuracy is highest for single-column text documents and lowest for complex multi-column layouts and borderless tables requiring geometric reconstruction.

 Is it safe to upload sensitive PDFs to free converters?